21 Healthiest Vegetables To Eat According to a Nutritionist in 2025

 21. Swiss Chard

 Known for its vibrant colors and nutrient density, Swiss chard is one of the healthiest vegetables to add to your diet for multiple reasons.
 Packed with fiber and potassium, it offers anti-inflammatory benefits and supports bone health.
-Additionally, as stated by The Royal Horticultural Society, eating this healthy vegetable decreases the risk of obesity, heart disease and diabetes.
+Additionally, as stated by the Royal Horticultural Society, eating this healthy vegetable is associated with supporting a healthy weight and reducing risk factors linked to heart disease and diabetes.

 Cooking enhances the digestibility of Swiss chard while preserving its wealth of nutrients, making it a must-have for colorful, nutrient-packed meals.
 Traditional Spanish dishes like estofado de pollo or Swiss chard pie from Greece showcase its culinary range, solidifying its place among the healthiest vegetables that are equally as delicious.